-Having friends with benefits seems like the best of both worlds: friends you like to hang out with all the fun of sex but without the entanglement of a relationship.
-What does friends with benefits mean?
-It is two people who know each other in a plutonic way agreeing to engage in sex with each other without entering into a formal monogamous relationship.
+Having friends with benefits (FWB) seems like the best of both worlds: friends you like to hang out with all the fun of sex but without a relationship's entanglement.
+What does FWB mean?
+Two people know each other in a plutonic way, agreeing to engage in sex with each other without entering into a formal monogamous relationship.

-Even though it can seem like the treasure at the end of a rainbow, the reality of having friends with benefits is that it takes work.
-There are typically some friends with benefits rules that both parties agree to after sitting down and talking about the arrangement.
+Even though it can seem like the treasure at the end of a rainbow, the reality of having FWB is that it takes work.
+There are typically some FWB rules that both parties agree to after sitting down and talking about the arrangement.

-As with any relationship, communication is key to keeping your friends with benefits arrangement healthy and what you both agree is sex without the entanglement of a relationship.
+As with any relationship, communication is key to keeping your FWB arrangement healthy and what you both agree is sex without the entanglement of a relationship.

 Not for Everyone

 Having friends with benefits is not for everyone.
 Some people, like demisexuals, for example, cannot separate sex from the emotional components.
 Other people may not want an arrangement like this because they desire monogamous, long-term relationships.
-Whatever the reason may be, if you are not comfortable with a friend with benefits situation, don't ever feel like you need to be in one.
-Friends with benefits is a consensual partnership, with both sides being enthusiastically on board.
+Whatever the reason may be, if you are not comfortable with an FWB situation, don't ever feel like you need to be in one.
+FWB is a consensual partnership, with both sides being enthusiastically on board.
 Otherwise, it can be very unhealthy and possibly abusive.
 Don't participate in that which makes you uncomfortable.

-Before entering into a friend with benefits arrangement, both parties involved must sit down and establish some baseline rules to follow.
+Before entering into an FWB arrangement, both parties involved must sit down and establish some baseline rules to follow.
 These rules are supposed to keep the friendship intact and keep the sex from slipping into a messy pseudo-relationship.

 So, rules are discussed and set into place to avoid the awkward question, "are we more than friends with benefits?"
 Some rules may deal with what happens after sex.
 Other rules may be about what happens in the friendship.
 Still, others may cover the frequency of sex.
 They are all designed to keep the arrangement as is and avoid either person from becoming too attached.

-One of the rules that people who are becoming friends with benefits set is that it is strictly about sex.
+One of the rules that people become friends with benefits set is that it is strictly about sex.
 No emotions or attachments.
-Keeping the arrangement strictly about sex frequently means that both parties are free to see other people without the other person interfering or getting jealous.
+Keeping the arrangement strictly about sex frequently means that both parties can see other people without interfering or getting jealous.
 Keeping the benefits purely physical is supposed to prevent attachment and keep things from progressing into a romantic relationship.

 One way people try and keep emotions out of the relationship is not to cuddle.
-Cuddling may feel great, but often times people fear that it creates an attachment and intimacy that is not conducive to a friend with benefits situation.
+Cuddling may feel great, but oftentimes people fear that it creates an attachment and intimacy that is not conducive to an FWB situation.
 So most physical touch is limited to sex to avoid artificial intimacy creeping into the arrangement.